-- Consider distances: While many organised tours offer multiple countries and cities in the itinerary, it can be more relaxing and enjoyable to spend more time in one place and see “more” of “less”
+- While many organised tours offer multiple countries and cities in the itinerary, it can be more relaxing and enjoyable to spend more time in one place and see “more” of “less”

 - A travel guide for your chosen destination is a must.
 These will provide you with wealth of information ranging from accommodation, maps, local attractions and transport options, to practicalities such as currency, weather, local etiquette and some basic foreign phrases

-- Trip Advisor will provide you with details, reviews and pricing on everything from accommodation and attractions to car hire and transport options.
+- A number of online sites will provide you with details, reviews and pricing on everything from accommodation and attractions to car hire and transport options.
 There are also forums where you can ask questions of other travellers.
 There are a number of other websites such as Expedia, Webjet and bookings.com where you can do similar research

 Budgeting your trip